Foundation / Corporation

 Israel Cancer Research Fund (ICRF)

-Grants providing a stipend of $50,000 per year to Israel research institutions on behalf of established investigators to carry out cancer research.
-Funds are available for basic or clinical research or training.
-All projects must relate to cancer and be implemented in Israel.
+Grants providing a stipend of up to $60,000 per year to Israel research institutions on behalf of established investigators to carry out cancer research.
+Funding is intended for basic or clinical research or training.
+All projects must relate to cancer and must be implemented in Israel.

 GrantWatch ID#: 176651